 The bottom line is that you all need to identify what is in your child's best interests and do what is best from there.
 If that means creating a makeshift parenting plan for the summer of 2020, then so be it.
 Working out extended visitations, making up visitation times later in the summer, or even a change of plans based on summer school (since many districts are opening back up for the summer session), then would be what you need to do.

 What about family violence during the summertime?
 Is there anything you can do?

 While the courts are not open now and are not on any definite schedule to resume operations, you can still address family violence issues should they occur.
 Many courts can hold in-person hearings for matters relating to violence, abuse, or Child Protective Services (CPS).
 It would help if you worked with your attorney and the district clerk's office for your county to gauge how open their dockets are at this time.

 Do not wait until something terrible happens to create a plan for yourself and your family.
 Identify risks to your health and well-being, make plans, inform others about those plans and learn how the law can help you.
 If you are reading this blog, you should continue doing what you have been doing.

 Questions about Family Law during the Coronavirus?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the information we have discussed in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the information we have discussed in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week where we can answer your questions over the phone and via video conference.
-While our physical offices are still not open to the public we want you to know that we are working hard for our clients and their families despite these tough times.
+While our physical offices are still not open to the public, we want you to know that we are working hard for our clients and their families despite these challenging times.
 Thank you for choosing to spend part of your day with us here on our blog.